-Attached is a copy of the findings of fact and conclusions of law on your daughter's hearing held March 9, 2011.
-Your hearing request was based on the Department of Health and Human Resources' action to terminate your daughter's benefits and services through the Medicaid MR/DD Waiver Program.
+Attached is a copy of the findings of fact and conclusions of law on your hearing held May 4, 2011.
+Your hearing request was based on the Department of Health and Human Resources' proposal to terminate your benefits and services through the Medicaid MR/DD Waiver Program.